The Application Process

 7) Fees: Only the non-refundable application fee (and membership fee if applicable) will be charged at the time of application.
 Make sure the name and billing address are correct for the credit card.
 Entry fees will be collected after sailors have been accepted.
 You will be notified when and where to send these fees.

 Notification of Acceptance: Each applicant will receive written notification by e-mail in early May.
-There are no pre-determined fleet sizes but a maximum of 175 sailors in total may be invited.
 A list of accepted sailors will be posted on the website on or about May 1st.
-DO NOT call US Sailing or the host club to find out if you have been accepted.
+Please do not call US Sailing or the host club to find out if you have been accepted.